Vijay-Nirmal/WebInteractMCP/server/helm/README.md

-# WebIntract MCP Server Helm Chart
+# WebInteract MCP Server Helm Chart

-This Helm chart deploys the WebIntract MCP Server on a Kubernetes cluster.
+This Helm chart deploys the WebInteract MCP Server on a Kubernetes cluster.

 ## Prerequisites